2013 Hama offensive

 The 2013 Hama offensive was a military operation launched by Syrian rebels during the Syrian Civil War in the eastern part of the province of Hama, in an attempt to open up a new front, after rebel attacks in the governorate had stalled.
 The rebels managed to capture 10 villages during their offensive.
 However, the Army soon retaliated and reversed all of the rebels gains, as well as capturing the town of Halfaya, which the rebels captured during their previous offensive, five months earlier.

 Offensive

 Opening rebel attacks

-On 25 April, rebel forces launched an attack in Hama city, where heavy clashes erupted for the first time in months as rebels tried to relieve pressure on their forces under attack from government troops elsewhere in the country.
+On 25 April, rebel forces launched an attack in Hama city, where heavy clashes erupted for the first time in months.
+The rebels started this effort aimed to relieve pressure on their forces under attack from government troops in other sectors of the frontline.
 The next day, clashes occurred in the neighborhood of Tariq Halab between the Army and the rebels.
 Video footage emerged of several soldiers being burned alive in an armored vehicle.